Timmeey86/FS22_UnloadBalesEarly/README.md

 THIS MOD DOES NOT WORK YET

-This mod for Farming Simulator 22 alles unloading any kind of bale (straw, hay, grass, poplar, cotton, ...) as long as it has at least 2000 liters
+This mod for Farming Simulator 22 allows unloading any kind of bale (straw, hay, grass, poplar, cotton, ...) as long as it has at least 2000 liters

 ## How to install